-Butter Chicken or Murgh Makhani (literally means ‘buttery chicken’), is an authentic Punjabi dish that was created in the 1950s.
-It was created in a super popular restaurant in New Delhi called ‘Moti Mahal Delux’.
-The founder and chef of the restaurant decided to use left-over Tandoori Chicken (Indian-Spiced Grilled Chicken), in a rich and buttery tomato gravy.
+Butter Chicken or Murgh Makhani, literally means ‘chicken cooked in a buttery rich sauce’.
+It is an authentic Punjabi dish (North-Indian) that was created in the 1950s, in a super popular restaurant in New Delhi called ‘Moti Mahal Delux’.
+The founder and chef of the restaurant decided to use left-over Tandoori Chicken (Indian-Spiced Grilled Chicken) in a rich and buttery tomato gravy.
 Little did he know, that he was creating one of the most popular curry dishes from the Indian subcontinent.

 This recipe can be made dairy-free by substituting the heavy cream with full-fat coconut milk.
 It’s as easy as that.
 There is no other substitution required.
 And, this recipe is Gluten-free, which makes it perfect for entertaining as well.